egemengulpinar/Digital-Image-Interpolation/README.md

 Select `graphicProje` file in Visual Studio and execute the program.

- When you execute the program, you should select any **small** size image.
+ When you execute the program, you should double click on imageBox and select any **small** size image.
  You can fit the input image for show all details in imageBox.
 You can also do: